apollographql/specs-join/join.spec.md

 }
 ```

-Incoming queries cross subgraph boundaries require "porting" wherever they select a field that is not resolvable by the subgraph of the realized type from which they are selected.
+Incoming queries which cross subgraph boundaries require "porting" wherever they select a field that is not resolvable by the subgraph of the realized type from which they are selected.
 In the above example, selecting `me.albums.user.name` crosses such a boundary, since `albums.user` is a selection on `albums::User` and `user.name` is only resolvable by `auth::User.name`.

 To resolve this query, `albums::User` must be *portable* to `auth::User`.
 That is, given a selection on `albums::User`, there must be some way to arrive at a selection on `auth::User`.